KaderErgin/RealEstate/README.md

 - 🗃️ **Database Operations**: Contains related tables, sections, triggers and procedures.
 - 🔐 **Secure Login**: Transactions are made with JWT token management to ensure users save money.
 - 📈 **Admin Panel**: There is an admin panel where real estate-related statistics can be viewed.
-- 🏠 **Advertising Management System:**: Users can publish and manage their own ads.
+- 🏠 **Real Estate Management System:**: Users can create and manage their own real estate.
 - 🔍 **Advanced Search Feature**: Allows users to find what they are looking for by searching by category and city.

 <hr>